namrah2804/supply-chain-transportation-optimization/README.md

 # Supply Chain Distribution Optimisation (Linear Programming)

-Minimising distribution cost across a multi-product, multi-echelon supply network — 4 factories, 4 warehouses, 6 retailers — using linear programming in Excel Solver, then extending the model with a **carbon cost policy** to compare cost-only vs. cost-and-emissions-aware distribution plans.
+This project addresses a multi-product, multi-echelon supply chain distribution problem involving 4 factories, 4 warehouses, and 6 retailers.
+A linear programming model was developed in Microsoft Excel Solver to determine the optimal distribution plan across direct and warehouse-based transportation routes.

+The analysis is conducted in two stages:

+- Supply Chain Optimisation — minimising total transportation costs while satisfying factory capacity, warehouse capacity, retailer demand, and flow-balance constraints.
+- Carbon Policy Extension — incorporating carbon costs into the optimisation model to compare a traditional cost-minimising distribution plan with a cost-and-emissions-aware alternative.

+The project demonstrates how optimisation modelling can support supply chain decisions by evaluating the trade-off between operational cost efficiency and environmental sustainability.
 ![Total cost base model](assets/cost_breakdown.svg)

 ## The problem